What comes to your mind when you hear your eight-month-old baby begin to make funny sounds like that of a Bear or a Racoon?

 Growl means to express dissatisfaction, pain, or resentment, usually tiresomely.
 This is according to the Thesaurus Dictionary.

-Growling, as it relates to the infant, is a short guttural noise that is mostly made by infants as a way of trying to communicate their needs or discomfort.
+Growling, as it relates to the infant, is a short guttural noise that infants mostly make as a way of trying to communicate their needs or discomfort.

 In some other cases, it could serve as a way of delivering tension.

-Naturally, babies between the age bracket of eight to ten months tend to easily develop the habits of putting up lively reflexive motions.
+Naturally, babies between the age bracket of eight to ten months tend to easily develop the habit of putting up lively reflexive motions.

-At this age range, they learn how to use their voices and traits to adjust perfectly to the environment they find themselves in.
+At this age range, they learn how to use their voices and traits to adjust perfectly to their environment.

 Infants growl because it sometimes serves as their form of expression and communication.

-At this age, the baby is unable to speak, and making funny sounds becomes their only form of entertainment and way of getting people’s attention.
+At this age, the baby cannot speak, and making funny sounds becomes their only form of entertainment and getting people’s attention.

-During this period, infants are likely to begin to come up with interesting behaviors that can either amuse the parents or leave them feeling hyper worried.
+During this period, infants are likely to develop interesting behaviors that can either amuse the parents or leave them feeling hyper-worried.

 Some of the behaviors include; growling, fake coughing, and grunting.

-However, these sounds are mostly normal and they could as a result of the fact that the baby feels bored, frustrated, or tired.
+However, these sounds are mostly normal, and they could result from the baby feeling bored, frustrated, or tired.

-Your baby could even growl when they feel hungry, need some water, or crave your attention.
+Your baby could even growl when hungry, need water or crave your attention.

 In this guide, you’ll learn more about why your baby growls and the right time to seek medical help.